There are 3 categories of digital radio multiplex transmitter licences:

 - declared a foundation licence

-- deemed any community radio licence areas (see community digital radio)
+- deemed any community radio licence areas (see community digital radio).

 Eligible joint venture company